Cognac: The Spirit and the Place

 So here are the decipher codes; VS, stands for Very Special a cognac which is stored for at least two years.VSOP stands for Very Special Old Pale, these cognacs are stored for at least four years in barrel before being bottled.

-Sticker Shock: Many of you see that fancy bottle and you may instantly think oh-my this won't be in my price range.
+Sticker Shock: Many of you see that fancy bottle, and you may instantly think oh-my this won't be in my price range.
 Folks honesty I've seen some bottles with this description, “handcrafted crystal, dipped in 24-karat yellow gold and sterling platinum and decorated with 6,500 certified brilliant cut diamonds" on a bottle of Henri IV Dubognon selling for a cool two-million each.
-I know you're thinking c'mon really?
-Perhaps a bit on the ostentatious side of the equation, but you don't have to pay a kings-ransom to get your hands on some some very-good Cognac.
+I know you're thinking cmon really?
+Perhaps a bit on the ostentatious side of the equation, but you don't have to pay a kings-ransom to get your hands on some very-good Cognac.

 Affordable Cognac: Want to dip your foot in the pool without having to take a dive?
 Here are a few picks that are sure to make your palate and wallet happy.
-Prunier V.S. - one of my top picks, most intriguing flavor [IMHO], with little to no burn, very affordable and approachable, great with a nice Monte Cristo number four [under $40].
+Prunier V.S. - one of my top picks, most intriguing flavor [IMHO], with little to no burn, very affordable and approachable, celebrated with a nice Monte Cristo number four [under $40].

-Cognac and Coffee: Who knew this would be a great match, but folks I'm here to tell you that they really are wonderful partners under the right circumstance and mixed appropriately.
-I discovered this combination, when I ran out of my favorite Irish Whiskey, normally, a fun a favorite-mixer for me on the weekends, but I had run out.
+Cognac and Coffee: Who knew this would be a great match, but folks I'm here to tell you that they really are sublime partners under the right circumstance and mixed appropriately.
+I discovered this combination when I ran out of my favorite Irish Whiskey, typically, a fun a favorite-mixer for me on the weekends, but I had run out.
 So what to do?
 Head over to the pantry, score what did I find, a bottle of Remy that was left over from a party.
 So, I decided to blend the two and wow baby, game-on.
 It was fantastic, since then I've added [invited] a scoop of cocoa to the mix and bang, spot-on and may just have you saying Bonjour Paris yourself.
 I highly recommend giving it a go.

 Pairing Cognac and Cigars: This is one of my favorite pairings and of course not in the traditional sense, thinking about the word pairing [matching food and wine].
 That said, Cigars and Cognac are as old a combination as Napoleon and Josephine.
 Which begs the question; which cigar and which Cognac?
-According to Cigar Aficionado, "A light panetela would be as inappropriate with 30-year-old XO Cognac as a Muscadet is with a saddle of venison." well said and I would have to say I completely agree with the sentiment, thus choosing correctly is paramount to maximizing your experience.
+According to Cigar Aficionado, "A light panetela would be as inappropriate with 30-year-old XO Cognac as a Muscadet is with a saddle of venison." well said and I would have to say I agree entirely with the sentiment, thus choosing correctly is paramount to maximizing your experience.